top of page

 The Foundation is proud to financially support the many projects, people, and organizations serving the intellectually and developmentally disabled of our region.

-CIRC McNulty Scientist Award Recipients
+FCIDD McNulty Scientist Award

-Since 2005 the FCIDD has awarded 18 scientists grants to further research in their chosen field.
-These have ranged from $50,000 to $100,000 per award for research and clinical activities to include such diseases and disorders as Alzheimers, Autism, Brain Tumors, Cerebral Palsy, Down Syndrome, Epilepsy, Multiple Sclerosis, Rett Syndrome, Schizophrenia, Spinal Cord and Traumatic Brain Injury among others.
-Several of these scientists are featured below.
+Since 2005 the FCIDD has awarded scientific research grants through the Civitan International Research Center at UAB in fields related to I/DD.
+Originally, this award was given as a one-time grant ranging from $50,000 to $100,000 per award for research and clinical activities including Alzheimers, Autism, Brain Tumors, Cerebral Palsy, Down Syndrome, Epilepsy, Multiple Sclerosis, Rett Syndrome, Schizophrenia, Spinal Cord and Traumatic Brain Injury among others.
+After reviewing the program, it was determined that outcomes would be better served through three-year grants awarded to interdisciplinary teams, resulting in $225,000 being awarded annually.

 CIRC is an internationally recognized leader in research, training and clinical care for people with neurodevelopmental and other brain disorders.